-Most doula-client relationships begin a few months before the baby is due, while some clients book services when pregnancy is confirmed.
-During this period, they develop a relationship in which the mother feels free to ask questions, express her fears and concerns, and take an active role in creating a birth plan.
+Most doula-client relationships begin a few months before the baby is due to be born, while some clients book services when pregnancy is confirmed.
+During this period, they develop a relationship in which the client feels free to ask questions, express fears and concerns, and take an active role in creating a birth plan.

-During delivery, doulas are in constant and close proximity to the mother.
+During delivery, doulas are in constant and close proximity to the client.
 They have the ability to provide comfort with pain-relief techniques including breathing techniques,relaxation techniques, massage, and laboring positions.
-Doulas also encourage participation from the partner and offer reassurance for the support people as well.
+Doulas also encourage participation from partner and offer reassurance for the support people as well.

-The goal of a doula is to help the mother experience a positive and safe birth, whether an un-medicated birth or a cesarean.
+The goal of a doula is to help the family experience an informed, safe and positive birth.
 After the birth, many labor doulas will spend time helping mothers begin the breastfeeding process and encouraging bonding between the new baby and other family members.